 The People’s Republic of China has been among the top destinations for Texas exports in recent years.
 But business owners doing business in or with China may find that their valuable intellectual property (IP) is being infringed there.
 Even businesses not operating in China may find counterfeit versions of their products in China or the United States or their trademarks registered in China without their knowledge.

-At this program, U.S. government experts, IP attorneys, and local business people will share their insights on how U.S. rights holders can protect and enforce their IP in China and the United States.
+At this program, U.S. government experts, IP attorneys, and local business people shared their insights on how U.S. rights holders can protect and enforce their IP in the United States.

 - IP developments in China: Challenges and opportunities in a shifting IP environment